cosmos/ibc/spec/ics-023-vector-commitments/README.md

 ### Required functions

-A commitment construction MUST provide the following functions, defined over paths and values as byte arrays:
+A commitment construction MUST provide the following functions, defined over paths as serialisable objects and values as byte arrays:

 ```typescript
 type Path = string